How To Fix Ripped Jeans Inner Thigh

 If you want something that lasts longer and feels more durable, it helps to get a patch to fix the holes.
 Similar to the previous method, you will have to start by cutting off the frayed edges of the hole until there are smooth lines around the hole.
 After that is done, follow the given steps:

-Step 1: Cutting Up The Patch To Be Sewn
+Step 1: Cutting the Patch

 How To Fix Ripped Jeans Inner Thigh Without Sewing?